DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-rete-algorithm.md

         So, in the Alpha part, we will have some classes:
         - AlphaMemory

-            It contains a list of WMEs and its successors.
+            It contains a list of WMEs and a list of its successors (join nodes attached to it).

         - ConstantTestNode